 For an in-depth description of target acquisition with this mode, visit MIRI MRS Target Acquisition.

-To set up a TA calculation for the MRS through the ETC web application, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).
+To set up a TA calculation for the MRS and MRS Time Series modes, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).

 The filters available for MRS TA are F560W, F1000W, F1500W, and FND (Neutral Density).